Profile

 Recent work

 In this project on L2 tense-mood-aspect marking, we examine variation between synthetic (i.e., morphological) and analytic (i.e., periphrastic) forms to encode progressiveness in Spanish.
 Learners showed increasingly target-like patterns of selection with increases in proficiency, and mixed-effects regression analyses revealed that novel factors such as lexical frequency and temporality, in addition to dynamicity, were relevant predictors of development.
-This study was published in the the latest issue of Studies in Hispanic and Lusophone Linguistics.
+This study was published in Studies in Hispanic and Lusophone Linguistics.

 Online written map task

 In this collaborative project, we offer recommendations for creating a novel, customizeable map task.
 As proof of concept, we present a pilot study exemplifying our own map implementation, designed to elicit informal written communication in either English or Spanish.
 We describe the use of computational methods to measure task success, and we also provide a comparative analysis of the language elicited in both languages.
-This study was published in the December 2023 issue of Research Methods in Applied Linguistics.
+This study was published in Research Methods in Applied Linguistics.

 Corpora, cognition, and usage-based linguistics